-After my time with Alicia Keys, I wanted to stay in the same realm of photography; personal photographer for musician and artists.
-I love music, but like most people, I only love music that I like to listen to.
-So when I hear a great band and have the most positive and energetic experience listening to them, my first instinct is to shoot.
+After my time with Alicia Keys, I continued as a personal photographer for musician and artists.
+When I hear a great band and have the most positive and energetic experience listening to them, my first instinct is to shoot.
 I’ll leave my friends in the crowd to photograph my the best unheard bands of the present.
 I’ve lost count of how many bands I’ve shot for, but I’ll tell you this, the music scene is alive and well in Brooklyn.

 You’ll see me duck for the audience, lay on the ground, climb poles, and jump on stage.
 I have no shame in doing my job because it’s what I love to do.